asyncfast/amgi/packages/amgi-sqs-event-source-mapping/README.md

 # amgi-sqs-event-source-mapping

-amgi-sqs-event-source-mapping is an adaptor for [AMGI](https://amgi.readthedocs.io/en/latest/) to run in a SQS event source mapped Lambda.
+amgi-sqs-event-source-mapping is an adaptor for [AMGI](https://amgi.readthedocs.io/en/latest/) applications to run in an SQS event source mapped Lambda.

 ## Installation